-Remember those credentials we saved from earlier?
+Remember those credentials we saved earlier?
 Here is where you will need them.
 Enter the database name, username and user password in the appropriate boxes.
-Most hosts will use localhost for the host name.
+Most hosts will use localhost for the hostname.
 If you are uncertain, your web host can provide this information.
 Continue the installation.

 That’s it!
 WordPress is now installed.
 You access your user dashboard at yourdomainname/wp-admin.
 This is where you will log in using the username and password you just set.
 This dashboard is the center for all things WordPress.

 If a tree falls in the woods and no one is around to hear it, does it make a sound?
 And if you have a fantastic website, but no one can find it, does it really exist?
 Enter Search Engine Optimization.
 SEO is the loudspeaker for that fallen tree.
 When setting up your WordPress website, you can optimize your URL structure in the ‘Permalinks’ settings.
 Remember to make your URLs descriptive and keyword-rich.
 No more ‘page123.html’, let’s go with ‘my-fantastic-wordpress-site.html’!
 Trust me, Google and your site visitors will love you for it.

 By default, WordPress utilizes a form of URL writing that is not SEO-friendly.
 Configuring your URL writing rules is critical during your WordPress setup.
 Do not wait to complete this task; get it done quickly before you start publishing pages or blog posts.
 It is recommended you leverage the expertise of an experienced SEO, but if you do not have that opportunity then follow this guidance at a minimum.